Baby with neonatal care & parents. Baby with neonatal care. First contraceptive implant. Woman with neonatal care & baby.

 · early childhood nutrition and care education clinics

 · community health conference

 · other medical and educational programs to address emergent needs

-Having a dedicated Medical Center would also facilitate visiting medical teams from overseas or other parts of Nigeria.
+Having a dedicated Medical Center facilitates hosting visiting medical teams from overseas or other parts of Nigeria.
 For example, a medical team of about 15 American doctors, nurses and support persons visited MOM Otutulu to conduct a medical clinic for the local area.
 They were joined by various doctors and others from around Nigeria.
 They stayed for a number of days performing surgeries and other necessary medical care in makeshift rooms.
 While the teams were there they performed over fifty cataract surgeries, five fibroid surgeries, and over fifty other surgeries including appendix removal and hernia repair.
-If a properly equipped medical center was available in Lokoja this would be much more likely to happen here too, to great benefit to all.
+A properly equipped medical center in Lokoja has great benefit to all.